chemprop/chemprop/README.md

 # Molecular Property Prediction
-This repository contains message passing neural networks for molecular property prediction as described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237).
+This repository contains message passing neural networks for molecular property prediction as described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) and as used in the paper [A Deep Learning Approch to Antibiotic Discovery](https://www.cell.com/cell/fulltext/S0092-8674(20)30102-1).

+A web prediction interface with some trained chemprop models is available at [chemprop.csail.mit.edu](chemprop.csail.mit.edu).

+## COVID-19 Update

+Please see [aicures.mit.edu](aicures.mit.edu) and the associated [data GitHub repo](https://github.com/yangkevin2/coronavirus_data) for information about our recent efforts to use chemprop to identify drug candidates for treating COVID-19.

 ## Table of Contents